mmukku/ussc-mm/README.md

 yarn build

-Make sure that following lines are added at the top of cache file. (we need to automate this step) /
+Make sure that following lines are added at the top of build/manifest.appcache file. (we need to automate this step) /
 /index.html
 /§2B1.1.md